How Confirmation of Payee works

 It gives you greater reassurance that you’re sending a payment to the intended person and not into someone else’s pockets – fraudster or otherwise.

 CoP was introduced by the Payment Systems Regulator in 2020.
-The six biggest UK banks were required to introduce CoP for their customers, whilst other banks and banking service providers like Tide can choose whether they’d like to or not.
+First, the six biggest UK banks were required to introduce CoP for their customers.
+Then an additional 400 banks and financial service providers – including Tide – were required to adopt it by June 30, 2023.

 How Confirmation of Payee helps protect you from APP fraud

 APP fraudsters are a serious threat to the UK’s small businesses.
-UK Finance reports that of the £249.1 million lost to APP fraud in the first 6 months of 2022, £40.5 million of that was taken from businesses and other non-personal account users.
+UK Finance reports that of the £239.3 million lost to APP fraud in the first 6 months of 2023, £42.6 million of that was taken from non-personal account users.

 By posing as someone from a trusted organisation such as a bank, APP fraudsters trick people into transferring large amounts of money over to them.
 Once they’ve got your money, they’ll whisk it off to another account before cashing it out, making it difficult to trace.